The theme for our WIN 2019 seminar is Aquatic Food Systems, Nutrition, and Health.

 The seminar is open to all UW students, faculty and staff.
 Students may register for NUTR 400 (SLN 18256, undergraduates) or NUTR 500 (SLN 18265, graduates).

-The schedule of speakers will be available here in late December 2018.
+The schedule of speakers is available here.